 Personal precautions: use personal protective clothing; avoid contact with skin, eyes, and clothing; avoid breathing fumes.

-Environmental precautions: do not discharge into the drains/surface waters/groundwater; place spilled materials into appropriate container and dispose of properly.
+Environmental precautions: Avoid release to the environment.
+Do not discharge into the drains/sewer/surface waters/groundwater.
+Place spilled materials into appropriate container and dispose of properly.

 HANDLING AND STORAGE

 Advice on safe handling